exonym/exonymwallet/libexonymwallet/README.md

 ## About

-`libexonymwallet` enables the creation and management of secure wallets that are essential for interacting with the Decentralized Rulebooks system.

-Decentralized Rulebooks are a distributed software system that facilitates multi-stakeholder governance, ensuring trust and accountability in online activities without the need for centralized control.
+`libexonymwallet` provides the tools to create and manage secure wallets essential for interacting with the Decentralized Rulebooks system.
+This system enables multi-stakeholder governance, ensuring trust and accountability online without centralised control.

-`libexonymwallet` makes it possible to create secure wallets that are capable of managing the complex transactions and activities that are inherent in the governance of online activities.
-The library offers a range of features that are essential for the effective management of wallets, including secure storage of private keys, SFTP credentials, the creation of new wallets, retrieval of advocate lists, and management of transactions.

-`libexonymwallet` is used by our command-line utility and device App so that producers and consumers can interact with the Decentralized Rulebooks system seamlessly.
-This makes it possible for users to easily participate in the governance of online activities, without the need for specialized technical knowledge or experience.

-`libexonymwallet` is responsbile for making sure that the user's wallet is secure, and their transactions are private and tamper-proof, enabling them to participate in the Decentralized Rulebooks system with confidence.
+The library supports secure storage of private keys, SFTP credentials, wallet creation, transaction management, and moderator list retrieval.
+It powers our command-line utility and device app, allowing seamless interaction with the Decentralized Rulebooks.

+`libexonymwallet` ensures user wallets remain secure and transactions private, enabling confident participation in the governance of online activities.

 # Installation
 [Install Gluon's GraalVM for **Java 11**](https://github.com/gluonhq/graal/releases)